coryjamesfisher/Udacity-FSWD-Linux-Server-Config/README.md

 http://askubuntu.com/questions/323131/setting-timezone-from-terminal (Figured out how to set timezone to UTC)

 I am probably missing a few I did a lot of research in getting this server set up.

-Open your ~/.ssh/udacity_key.rsa file in a text editor and copy the contents of that file.
-During the submission process, paste the contents of the udacity_key.rsa file into the "Notes to Reviewer" field.